Your Spending Pattern May Get You in Trouble

 All of this occurred in March, just before the designer received a call from a corporate prospect she’s been pursuing.
 The representative needs 250 gift baskets to distribute during an industry conference to be held 30 miles from the designer’s studio.

-Our work together is not just a success for her overall business; now she knows how and when to purchase the right way for general and unexpected sales.
+Our work together is not just a success for her overall business.
+There’s more.
+She now knows how and when to purchase the right way for general and unexpected sales.
+It’s a huge triumph.

 Make smart buying choices

 You can buy items here and there when it’s on sale from a retailer.
-However, that type of haphazard buying keeps you thinking like a hobbyist, one that buys according to when retailers are trying to get rid of stuff.
+However, that type of haphazard buying keeps you thinking too lean, as if orders will never arrive.
+Also, you don’t want to only buy from retail clearance shelves.

 When you buy like that: